Skip to main content

 How much does it cost to run a fan?

-If you do want to make your fan more efficient, you could try placing a bowl of ice or a frozen water bottle in front of it to circulate the cooler air.
+If you want to make your fan more efficient, you could try placing a bowl of ice or a frozen water bottle in front of it to circulate the cooler air.
 To stop your room from warming up too much to start with, try keeping your curtains closed and windows open during the day where possible.

 How much does it cost to run air conditioning?